josh/selector-observer/README.md

 Two types of APIs are provided: a functional singleton API and a class-based API that allows you to change the scope of observation.

-The `observe` function will install on observer on the current `document`.
+The `observe` function will install an observer on the current `document`.

 ```javascript
 import {observe} from 'selector-observer'